WokLibCodeClub/.github/profile/README.md

 ## Scratch (first session 10.30am to 11.30am)

-The next session will take place on **Saturday 30th May 2026**.
+The next session will take place on **Saturday 6th June 2026**.
 We will be coding on the library's own laptops, so you don't need to bring your own computer.

 At the next session we will be writing code for the BBC micro:bit: